Pylons/pyramid/docs/narr/urldispatch.rst

 your ZCML ``route`` statements appropriately, you can mix and match URL dispatch and traversal in this way.

+A root factory is not required for purely URL-dispatch-based apps: if the root factory callable is ``None``, :mod:`repoze.bfg` will return a NotFound error to the user's browser when no routes match.

 .. note:: See :ref:`modelspy_project_section` for an example of a
           simple root factory callable that will use traversal.